top of page

 Product Features

-1. Overview – This is the central viewer for the therapist as they need to have quick access to vital information, such as weekly compliance, success rate, AROM progress radar chart, and patient identification.
+Overview – The central dashboard provides quick access to patient vitals, weekly compliance, success rate, AROM progress, and patient identification.

-3. Exercise program – This page allows therapists to set up and change regimens based on the course.
+Exercise Program – Enables therapists to set up, modify, and tailor exercise regimens based on patient progress.

 Screen Shot 2023-12-28 at 9.37 1.png